diudio/my-code/README.md

 # my-code
-some code written or recorded by myself
+some code was written or recorded by myself